 Tenure for a student in the PhD program in seven years, with the possible extension of this tenure for up to an additional three years under extraordinary circumstances.
-Please consult the section on “Additional Policies and Procedures” for more details on the subject of program tenure.
+Please consult the section in the Graduate Student Handbook on “Additional Policies and Procedures” for more details on the subject of program tenure.

 Consult our PhD Program Timeline for more information.